alexander-labarge/codewars-challenges/README.md

-# This is my portfolio
+# Portfolio - Python Programming

 function_test.py: Demonstrates while true loop with user input that only allows integers, for an arithmetic operation of addition.
 The result is then printed.